I’m Frustrated with the Lack of Flexibility of an ERP. What Now?

 The biggest opportunity that implementing an ERP and manufacturing analytics at the same time provides is more visibility into what’s happening in the plant.

 ERP’s are typically more focused on back-office operations like order taking, estimating, purchasing, planning, material requirements, inventory, costing, accounting, all of those things.
-All of which don’t really touch the factory floor operations which leaves the opportunity to implement manufacturing analytics in parallel.
+All of which don’t really touch the factory floor operations which leaves the opportunity to implement manufacturing analytics in parallel and see big gains.

 Most of the time, that company’s focus is on ensuring the ERP is properly set up in the back office so that it runs smoothly once in use.
 But, implementing a new ERP takes a really long time to set up, requires a lot of input, and is relatively complex.